 Event and Dataset Management service handles with creating events (minor and major) and datasets for the related DEs.
 In the current implementation of the IDIOM system, minor events are kept in the logged user's session.
 Once user created datasets from the minor events, then they are sent to this module to be processed.
 Furthermore, coming requests for a new DE entry is represented by creating a major event for it by this module.
 Event and Dataset Management module also provides a More Info service, which implements the concept of building DE metadata from its events.
-More Info service is achieved by processing the selected minor events that are ordered by their timestamp on top of the initial metadata of a DE (major event of it) by Event Processing Engine.
-The selection of minor events can be based on a user, a group, or a default selection that includes all the minor events for a DE.
-The implemented user interface to use More Info service is depicted respectively in Figure 5-7.
+More Info timestamp on top of the initial metadata of a DE (major event of it) by Event Processing Engine.
+The selection of minor events can be based on a user, a group, or a default selection that includes all the minor events of events.
+More Info service is depicted respectively in Figure 5-7.